cbentkowski/cookie_monster/README.md

-# Chrome Extension Cookie Cleaner
+# Chrome Extension Cookie Monster

 This Chrome extension automatically clears cookies and storage for a specified list of websites whenever a tab is closed.
 It provides a user-friendly interface for managing the list of websites.